Aproach to all objects is by cognition.

 ◦ Prognostics like forecasts and warnings.

-◦ Criticism of forces, institutions, events, environments and ways of thought.
+◦ Criticism of individual-social forces, institutions, events, environments and ways of thought.

 chains of an author's publications, audiences' analyses, discussions and responses from all back-

 grounds over time.
 The author's intentions can be accepted, negotiated, re-interpreted and opposed.

 They can influence the work of subsequent authors and the propagation of thoughts in eg political-so-

 cial awareness of issues, self-understanding, life style, zeitgeist, standards and history of mind.